-Council Regulation (EU) No. 2022/576 of 8 April 2022 introduces a prohibition on providing access after 16 April 2022 to EU ports to any vessel registered under the flag of Russia as well as to vessels that have changed their Russian flag or their registration to the flag or register of any other State after 24 February 2022.
+By Council Regulation (EU) No. 2022/576 of 8 April 2022, the EU introduced a prohibition on providing access after 16 April 2022 to EU ports to any vessel registered under the flag of Russia as well as to vessels that have changed their Russian flag or their registration to the flag or register of any other State after 24 February 2022.